-Breast surgery procedures that involve cutting through breast tissue, similar to a breast biopsy, can potentially interfere with diagnostic procedures to determine lymph node drainage of breast tissue to stage breast cancer.
+Reconstructive procedures that involve cutting through skin & muscle can potentially interfere with diagnostic procedures to determine lymph node drainage.

 Body-Piercing:

 Individuals who currently wear body-piercing jewelry in the surgical region are advised that an infection could develop from this activity.
 Body-piercing jewelry should be removed prior to your surgical procedure.